netidx/netidx-book/src/administration/admin.md

 - **Services** — the resolvers (and other units) on a chosen admin server, with start / stop / restart.

+![The panels available once connected to an admin domain's admin server.
+The title bar names the admin domain and the administrator you authenticated as.](./tui-panel-menu.png)

 Everything the Admin Domain tab does is authenticated and authorized by the admin server; connecting to it does not require an account on the remote machine.
 The TUI logs in once and reuses a short-lived session, never retaining the